 It doesn’t matter whether you are more or less teary than the average.
 The chances are that you have reached for the tissues more than once since you were a baby.
 Tears are the most common way of expressing emotions.
 Not just sadness but also anger, frustration, confusion and sometimes even happiness.

 Simply put, when we say to our children, “big kids don’t cry” we are lying to them.
 Seeing your parents cry can be a frightening experience for a child.
 This is only made worse if you are starting out with the illogical belief that adults don’t cry in the first place.

 If you don’t encourage the idea that your tear ducts get removed around the time you hit puberty, you can explain why adults cry to kids fairly simply.

 My son understands that a baby cries because they don’t have words yet.
 Well, sometimes grown-ups don’t have words either.
 As we move out of childhood, of course we have more language to express our feelings.
 But we have more feelings too!
-A baby might be hungry or tired or lonely.
+A baby might be hungry or tired, lonely, or even just uncomfortable in their car seat.
 A young child experiences more feelings than a baby, for example frustration or disappointment.
 Your emotions only increase as you get older.

 Cry Me a River

 So why discourage crying as something negative?
 Isn’t this an implicit suggestion that letting your emotions out is somehow bad or wrong?
 Luckily, there are ways to change this attitude.

 One way is by acknowledging that there are some benefits to having a good cry.

 Tear researcher Dr William Frey has shown that “crying is a natural way to reduce emotional stress that, left unchecked, has negative physical effects on the body.
 [These include] increasing the risk of cardiovascular disease and other stress-related disorders.”
 In fact, “85% of women and 73% of men [are] less sad and angry after crying.”